 Step One: Format the Design

-1. Insert your design into Silhouette Studio.
-Size appropriately for your plate size.
+1. Insert your design into Silhouette Studio®.
+Size the design appropriately for your plate size.

 2. Cut out your design on the stencil vinyl.
 You can also use any strong vinyl that works well for stencil applications.
-I’m using matte red vinyl so it’s easier to see here.
-Once you’ve arranged your design in Silhouette Studio, you can also separate the design so you have more negative space around each aspect.
-I applied the Cookies for Santa portion first, and then applied each holly sprig individually.
+I’m using matte red vinyl so that it’s easier to see here.
+Once you’ve arranged your design in Silhouette Studio®, you can also separate the design so you have more negative space around each aspect.
+I applied the Cookies for Santa portion first and then applied each holly sprig individually.

 5. Apply the adhesive side of the vinyl to clean, dry glass.
 Smooth the vinyl over the glass with the scraper tool to remove any bubbles.
 Do the same process for the holly berry pieces as well.

-6. Once you have the vinyl really secure, peel away the transfer tape.
+6. Once the vinyl is really secure, peel away the transfer tape.
 Make sure all the pieces of the stencil remain on the glass.